Budget 2021 main points: Up to €5,000 a week for Covid-hit firms, hospitality VAT rate cut

 Hospitality sector -

+A new scheme for businesses which closed because of Covid-19 will provide a maximum of €5,000 per week.
+The Government will make a payment based on 2019 average weekly turnover.
+The scheme is effective from today until the end of March next year, with the first payments in mid-November.

-In recognition of unprecedented challenges facing the hospitality sector, Minister for Finance Paschal Donohoe announced a reduced VAT rate from 13.5 per cent to 9 per cent with effect from November 1st.
-The reduced rate will be in place until December 2021.
+A reduced VAT rate for the hospitality sector from 13.5 per cent to 9 per cent with effect from November 1st until December 2021.

-In terms of supports for small and medium sized businesses, debt warehousing provisions will be extended for a period of a year with no interest and there will be a €30 million fund administered through the Ireland Strategic Investment Fund.
+To support small and medium sized businesses, debt warehousing provisions will be extended for a period of a year with no interest.
+A €30 million fund will be administered through the Ireland Strategic Investment Fund.

 A new variant of the Employment Wage Subsidy Scheme will kick in after the current scheme ends next spring.